flame-engine/flame/doc/effects.md

 Applied to `PositionComponent`s, this effect can be used to rotate the component, using an [animation curve](https://api.flutter.dev/flutter/animation/Curves-class.html).

-The angle (`radians`) is in radians and the speed is in radians per second, so if you for example want to turn 180° in 2 seconds you set `radians: pi` and `speed: 0.25`.
+The `radians` argument defines the angle in radians and the `speed` argument is how fast it will rotate in radians per second, so if you for example want to turn 180° in 2 seconds you set `radians: pi` and `speed: 0.25`.

 Remember that you can give `duration` as an argument instead of `speed` to say how long the effect